rontarrant/gtkDcoding/docs/_posts/2019-04-19-0028-checkmenuitems.md

 ---
 title: 0028 – CheckMenuItems
 layout: post
-description: How to use a CheckMenuItem.
+description: How to use a GTK CheckMenuItem - a D language tutorial.
 author: Ron Tarrant
-keywords:
-- GtkD
-- GTK+ 3
-- dlang
-- D language
-- MenuBar
-- MenuItem
-- Menu
-- Widget
-- Event
-- CheckMenuItem

 ---